udayvunnam/go-ping/README.md

 # go-ping

-simple Go server | Dockerized
+A simple Go server that includes a multi-stage `Dockerfile`